A Guide To Your Newquay Stag Weekend

 Zombie Crawl - Every Halloween, hordes of the undead approach this seaside resort to roam the streets in search of fresh braaaaaaaaaaaaaaaains.
 See more...

-Newquay Meadery - On your Newquay stag do you deserve to feast like kings and that's exactly what you'll do in this brilliant boozer with a quirky medieval theme.
+Newquay Meadery - You deserve to feast like kings and that's exactly what you'll do in this brilliant boozer with a quirky medieval theme.
 See more...

 Lewinnick Lodge - With spectacular views, a cracking selection of ales and seriously superb pub grub, this is a great place to grab dinner after a day of wet and wild stag action.
 Discover more...